videoDAC/livepeer-broadcaster/README.md

 ```
   - `192.168.2.113` is the IP address of the remote transcoder host

-**`simple-streaming-server` is now running with Remote Transcoding enabled.**
+**Livepeer Broadcaster is now running with Remote Transcoding enabled.**

 ### Outsourced Transcoding (requires payment in Ethereum)

 Transcoding services can be purchased directly from individual Orchestrators operating in Livepeer's public Transcoding Marketplace.

-Services are provide on a pay-as-you-go basis using Ethereum, without any minimum contractual obligation.
+Services are provide on a pay-as-you-go basis using Ethereum.

 1. Install `geth`, which is [client software to run Ethereum, released by Ethereum Foundation](https://geth.ethereum.org/docs/install-and-build/installing-geth).